 The Florida Tech student counseling center promotes the best possible academic, vocational, and emotional health for students by providing a variety of high-quality mental health and wellness services to assist students in bettering their overall academic and emotional health.

 Counseling and assessment services are offered to registered Florida Tech students on-site at the Melbourne campus.
-There are a variety of personal concerns that students may seek professional assistance and support for, such as issues with adjustment and life transition, difficulties managing stress, depression and/or anxiety concerns, bereavement or unresolved issues, lack of self-esteem and self-confidence, identity concerns, difficulties with sleep and/or eating, social and communication concerns, etc. Counseling offers students an opportunity to better understand themselves, their level of functioning, and how they relate to the world, so to create a healthy and satisying life.
+There are a variety of personal concerns that students may seek professional assistance and support for, such as issues with adjustment and life transition, difficulties managing stress, depression and/or anxiety concerns, bereavement or unresolved issues, lack of self-esteem and self-confidence, identity concerns, difficulties with sleep and/or eating, social and communication concerns, etc. Counseling offers students an opportunity to better understand themselves, their level of functioning, and how they relate to the world, so to create a healthy and satisfying life.
 This may involve challenging self-defeating thought patterns, processing uncomfortable feelings, modifying unhealthy behaviors, and/or enhancing personal strengths and abilities.

 Students may choose to engage in individual counseling, couples counseling (as long as both partners are registered students of Florida Tech), and/or group counseling.
 Individual and couples counseling are scheduled by appointment during operating hours at the center.
 Group counseling varies by semester.